18F/unit-testing-node/_pages/testing-component-integration.md

 > 18f-unit-testing-node@0.0.0 test .../unit-testing-node
 > gulp test "--grep" "^Integration "

-[16:12:00] Using gulpfile .../unit-testing-node/gulpfile.js
+[17:55:56] Using gulpfile .../unit-testing-node/gulpfile.js
-[16:12:00] Starting 'test'...
+[17:55:56] Starting 'test'...

   Integration test
-    ✓ should successfully load the application script ✓ should not register if the config file is invalid an evergreen_tree reaction to a message
-      ✓ should create a GitHub issue
-    a evergreen_tree reaction to a message
-      ✓ should fail to create a GitHub issue a message receiving an unknown reaction
+    ✓ should successfully load the application script ✓ should not register if the config file is invalid ✓ should create a GitHub issue given a valid reaction (62ms) ✓ should fail to create a GitHub issue
-      ✓ should be ignored
-    an unanticipated error from Middleware.expect
-[Sun Jan 24 2016 16:12:01 GMT-0500 (EST)] ERROR 18f-unit-testing-node: unhandled error: forced error
+    ✓ should ignore a message receiving an unknown reaction [Sun Jan 24 2016 17:55:57 GMT-0500 (EST)] ERROR 18f-unit-testing-node: unhandled error: forced error
 message: {
   "type": "reaction_added",
   "user": "U5150OU812",